json-api/json-api/_format/1.1/index.md

 object").
 Members of the attributes object ("attributes") represent information about the [resource object][resource objects] in which it's defined.

-Attributes may contain any valid JSON value.
+Attributes may contain any valid JSON value, including complex data structures involving JSON objects and arrays.

-Complex data structures involving JSON objects and arrays are allowed as attribute values.
-However, any object that constitutes or is contained in an attribute **MUST NOT** contain a `relationships` or `links` member, as those members are reserved by this specification for future use.

 Keys that reference related resources (e.g. `author_id`) **SHOULD NOT** appear as attributes.
 Instead, [relationships] **SHOULD** be used.